 Thor’s Helmet is an emission nebula located in the southern constellation Canis Major.
 Its designation in the New General Catalogue is NGC 2359.
 The nebula is 30 light years in size and lies at a distance of 11,960 light years from Earth.
 It was named Thor’s Helmet because its bubble shape and filaments resemble the … [Read more…]

 Arcturus, Alpha Boötis, is the brightest star in Boötes constellation and the fourth brightest star in the sky.
-With an apparent magnitude of -0.04, Arcturus is the brightest star in the northern celestial hemisphere, as the three brightest stars – Sirius in Canis Major, Canopus in Carina, and Alpha Centauri in Centaurus – lie south … [Read more…]
+With an apparent magnitude of -0.04, Arcturus is the brightest star in the northern celestial hemisphere.
+(The three brightest stars – Sirius in Canis Major, Canopus in Carina, and Alpha Centauri in Centaurus – lie south of … [Read more…]

 Capella, also known as Alpha Aurigae or the Goat Star, is the brightest star in Auriga and the sixth brightest star in the sky.
 The only stars in the northern celestial hemisphere brighter than Capella are Arcturus in Boötes constellation and Vega in Lyra.
 The only other star visible from northern latitudes that is brighter … [Read more…]

 Betelgeuse, Alpha Orionis, is the second brightest star in Orion constellation and the ninth brightest star in the sky.
 It is a supergiant star, distinctly red in colour, located at an approximate distance of 643 light years from Earth.
 It is an evolved star, one expected to explode as a supernova in a relatively near … [Read more…]